wing5wong/artisan-whs-static/source/_pages/international.md

 blocks:
   - type: video
     url: mKJynLxG79k
-  - content: "Whanganui High School's International Department has about 65 international students (maximum 5% of the school roll) who take part in the school's ESOL (English for Speakers of Other Languages) programme.
-Our students come from a variety of countries including Japan, Korea, Hong Kong, Vietnam, Thailand, Brazil, Pacific Islands, Germany, Italy, France, Finland, Norway and the Peoples Republic of China.\r\n\nInternational students select Whanganui High School for their education when they want to be away from the distractions of the big cities and concentrate on learning English and studying to qualify for university.
-Whanganui High School limits the number of students from any one country so that students can have more opportunities to speak English.\r\n\nAll our international students are placed in homestays (which have been visited and assessed by Whanganui High School in advance), as this means they are speaking English all day and they have parents to look after them and care for them.
-The international student becomes a member of the family.\r\n\r\nThe homestay fees cover all food and living expenses.
-Each student has their own bedroom and there are no other students in the same homestay who speak the same language.\r\n\nWhanganui High School's ESOL (English for Speakers of Other Languages) programme prepares students for the IELTS examinations so they qualify for entry into any university."
+  - content: >-
+      Whanganui High School has hosted international students for the past 25 years.
+Our focus is on your happiness and enjoyment of your international experience.
+Our international team are kind and caring and provide many exciting opportunities for you to experience our beautiful country.

+      Our students come from all around the world and choose Whanganui for its central location and access to nature.
+International students also select Whanganui High School for their education when they want to be away from the distractions of the big cities, want to concentrate on learning English and prepare for entry to university.

+      Our school will offer you a huge variety of subjects to choose from, including languages, the arts and technology, a multitude of sporting opportunities, including rowing, athletics and sports’ performance training as well as the chance to be part of shows and musical groups.

+      As an international student, you will become a member of your homestay family.
+This will also provide lots of opportunities to practise your English-speaking skills.

+      We look forward to welcoming you to our school and to our city.
     heading: WHY INTERNATIONAL STUDENTS CHOOSE WHS
     type: h2section
   - content: >-